WATER QUALITY PROGRAM

 IS YOUR WATER CLEAN?

-Tampa Bay Waterkeeper tests and reports the bacteria levels of your favorite waterways bi-week.
-We make it easy for you to access these results, the Department of Health’s (DOH's) Healthy Beaches testing results, and they City of St. Petersburg Environmental Compliance Division's testing results on our free app called Swim Guide.
+Tampa Bay Waterkeeper tests and reports the bacteria levels of your favorite waterways bi-weekly.
+On our free app called Swim Guide, we make it easy for you to access all reporting agencies including TBWK testing results, the Department of Health’s (DOH's) Healthy Beaches testing results, and the City of St. Petersburg Environmental Compliance Division's testing results.

 EPA has set the following standards for water considered safe for swimming, which are used by DOH and Tampa Bay Waterkeeper: